 However, they are also not unstable or full of tension like the dominant chords.

-They exist as a bridge in between these two extremes, and are used on the one hand to add color and to move away from the stability and blandness of the tonic chord, and on the other hand to set up motion to the dominant chords.
+They exist as a bridge between these two extremes and are used, on the one hand, to add color and to move away from the stability and blandness of the tonic chord and, on the other hand, to set up motion to the dominant chords.

-The predominant IV chord in the first bar breaks up the monotony of all of the tonic chords in a row, and then in the second bar the predominant sets up the dominant, which in turn leads to the tonic.
+The predominant IV chord in the first measure breaks up the monotony of all of the tonic chords in a row, and then in the second measure, the predominant sets up the dominant, which in turn leads to the tonic.